Post-Crisis Management: The Aftermath

 A critical part of any well-designed crisis management plan is a post-crisis review process.
 This reflective process can pinpoint the weaknesses in an existing plan and suggest appropriate solutions.
-It is, therefore, crucial that the CMT document all of the steps it takes during a crisis.
+It is, therefore, crucial that the Crisis Management Team (CMT) document all of the steps it takes during a crisis.
 This record will facilitate review and, by documenting the company’s responsiveness to the situation, help the company limit any liability arising out of the crisis.

 As an adjunct to the CMT’s post-crisis review process, company management, with the help of selected members of the CMT, should implement long-range corrective action to address the errors (if any) that contributed to the onset or magnitude of the crisis.
 Specific areas management should examine include: early warning systems; staffing; insurance coverage; quality control; security; and division of management responsibility.
 Changes in some or all of these areas may be appropriate.